mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 >That's one reason I don't miss IT, because programmers are very unlikable people...
 In aviation, for example, people who greatly overestimate their level of skill are all dead.<br><br>Philip Greenspun, co-founder of ArsDigita, excerpted from [*Founders at Work*](http://amzn.to/2wzrjpa).

-It's very easy for an author to interpret criticism of their code as criticism of their skill as a developer.
-Code reviews are an opportunity for sharing knowledge and making informed engineering decisions, but that can't happen if the author perceives the discussion as a personal attack.
+It's very easy for an author to interpret criticism of their code as criticism of them as a person.
+Code reviews are an opportunity to share knowledge and make informed engineering decisions, but that can't happen if the author perceives the discussion as a personal attack.

 You also have to deal with the perils of communicating over text.
 The author has no voice tone or body language to add context to your comments.
-An innocuous note like, "You forgot to close the file handle," can be read as, "I can't believe you forgot to close the file handle.
+An innocuous note like, "You forgot to close the file handle," can be read as, "I can't *believe* you forgot to close the file handle!
 You're such an idiot."

 Because we agreed your teammates are humans, it's impossible to have a perfectly emotionless, objective discussion about any changelists.
 Similarly, all human communication is vulnerable to miscommunication or misinterpretation.
 But the techniques I describe below will help minimize these effects so that you can keep code reviews as objective and free of personal attacks.